Learning to drive is a rite of passage for teenagers and in the UK you can start having lessons the minute you turn 17.

 No one wants to have to take their test more than once, but every year, more than half of UK driving tests result in a fail.
-So, to make sure you're in the successful half of test takers, we've listed the top 10 reasons for driving test fails; make sure you practise these 10 moves extra hard.
+So, to make sure you're in the successful half of test takers, take a look at the most common reasons for driving test fails published by Gov.uk; make sure you practise these moves extra hard.
 You can sit your driving test in your own car as long as it meets a number of requirements such as being taxed, having no tyre damage or warning lights illuminated.
 For the full list click here

 After passing your driving test

 You can apply for your full driving licence as soon as you've passed your practical driving test and you should receive it within three weeks.
 Any learner driver insurance you had will not cover you once you've passed your test so you'll need to arrange new cover.

 New and young drivers are considered 'high-risk' customers for insurers so will often get a very high insurance quote, not ideal when you're just starting out.